Dinosaur Valley Race Guide

 Changing Distances Ahead of Time:

-If you want to switch distances before your race starts, email us if before Wednesday, November 18.
-No race day changes since we have the complicating factor of spreading people out on the course as a COVID-19 safety precaution.
+If you want to switch distances before your race starts, email us before Wednesday, November 17 to make it race morning official and have a bib that matches your new distance.

 If upgrading distances, you will just need to pay the difference between the price you paid for your original distance and the current price at the time of the request for your new distance.
 The one exception is that you only pay 80% of the entry fee difference if you upgrade to the 100 miler.

 If downgrading distances and the lower distance costs less than you paid, you can get a refund for the difference minus the admin fee shown above in the refund schedule until October 20.
 Distance downgrades after October 20 will not receive a refund.